PlatONnetwork/platon.py/docs/examples.rst

     # connected to your provider of choice.
 Now your factories will automatically
     # deploy to this new chain, and the deployments available on a package will
     # be automatically filtered to those located on the new chain.
-    from platon.auto.infura.goerli import w3 as goerli_w3
+    from platon.chains.infura.goerli import w3 as goerli_w3
     goerli_registrar = ens_package.update_w3(goerli_w3)